Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation

 To measure the activation rate of our system, the states localized at the bottom of the wells need to be prepared and monitored as a function of time.
 By turning on the squeezing drive, and waiting five times the single-photon lifetime, we prepare the oscillator in its steady state.
 We observe the bifurcation of our SNAIL oscillator by homodyning the emitted radiation activated by a tone parametrically coupling the parametric oscillator with the on-chip readout resonator, itself coupled to our quantum-limited amplifier detection line \cite{grimm_stabilization_2020}.
 The homodyne signal clearly shows the typical pair of stable oscillations out-of-phase by $180^{\circ}$.
-Importantly, the photons emitted by the oscillator during readout are continuously replenished by the squeezing drive: the driven oscillator in presence of dissipation remains in one of its two quasi-steady states.
+Importantly, the photons emitted by the oscillator during readout are continuously replenished by the squeezing drive: the driven oscillator in presence of dissipation remains in one of its two quasi-steady states \cite{cortinas_arbitrary_2025}.
 Acquiring a single data point for the which-well information takes 4~\textmu s, which is typically much shorter than the activation time across the double-well parametric oscillator barrier, which is of order 100~\textmu s.
 We postselect the instances when the system is initially found in the shallower well.
 By performing a second measurement after a variable waiting time (see SM), one can detect well-switching.
 By repeating these measurements, one can determine the probability per unit time of witnessing an activation event and therefore obtain the activation rate for a given set of Hamiltonian parameters $\epsilon_1/K$ and $\epsilon_2/K$, which we fit using the Lindbladian model from this data.